Flexible realizations existence: NP-completeness on sparse graphs and algorithms: Algorithms

 The goal of this section is to propose algorithms to find one or all NAC-colorings of a given graph.
 After recalling the solution used in \flexrilog{}, we describe an improvement of the idea of \trcon{} components in \Cref{sec:NACvalid} and checking whether a coloring is a NAC-coloring in \Cref{sec:small_cycles}.
 In \Cref{sec:combining} we sketch the idea of algorithms that exploit combining NAC-colorings of subgraphs.
 We propose heuristics for decomposing into subgraphs and merging strategies in \Cref{sec:decomposition,sec:merging} respectively.
 Although the proposed approaches are written so that all NAC-colorings are generated, the existence of a NAC-coloring can be checked easily by stopping after finding a first one.

 A naive approach to list all NAC-colorings is to consider all $2^{|E(G)|}$ surjective edge colorings of graph $G$ by red and blue and check each of them in polynomial time using the following lemma.
-We call this check as routine \IsNACColoring{}$(G, E_r, E_b)$.
+We call this check \IsNACColoring{}$(G, E_r, E_b)$.

-\begin{lemma}[{\cite[Lemma~2.4]{GLS2019}}] Let $G$ be a graph and $\delta: E(G) \to \{\red, \blue\}$ be a surjective edge coloring.
+\begin{lemma}[{\cite[Lemma~2.4]{GLS2019}}] Let $G$ be a graph and $\delta: E(G) \to \{\red, \blue\}$ be a~surjective edge coloring.
 Let $E_r$ and $E_b$ be the red and blue edges of $G$ respectively.
-The coloring~$\delta $ is a NAC-coloring if and only if the connected components of $G[E_r]$ and $G[E_b]$\footnote{ By $G[F]$ for $F\subset E(G)$ we mean the edge-induced subgraph, namely, the subgraph of $G$ having the edges $F$ and the vertex set being the endvertices of the edges in $F$.} are induced subgraphs of $G$. \end{lemma} An obvious improvement, which corresponds to the algorithm in \flexrilog{}, is to consider only colorings such that \trcon{} components are monochromatic.
+The coloring~$\delta $ is a NAC-coloring if and only if the connected components of $G[E_r]$ and $G[E_b]$\footnote{ By $G[F]$ for $F\subset E(G)$ we mean the edge-induced subgraph, namely, the subgraph of $G$ having the edges $F$ and the vertex set being the endvertices of the edges in $F$.} are induced subgraphs of $G$. \end{lemma}